Defining what Maven does is very difficult.

 </parent>

-Dependencies are frameworks that you would need to develop your project.
+Dependencies are frameworks required to construct your project.

-In the example below we are adding two dependencies.
+In the following example, we will add two dependencies.

 <dependency>